-Hybrid resolution When this option is selected, the interface must have at least an IPv4 address (dynamic or static) and an IPv6 address (static).
-In this case, you will need to indicate these IP addresses and their associated network mask in the tables "IPv4 address range" and "IPv6 address range". range and 1996 address range .
+Hybrid resolution When this option is selected, the interface must have at least an IPv4 address • (dynamic or static) and an IPv6 address (static).
+In this case, you will need to indicate these IP addresses and their associated network mask in the tables "IPv4 address range" and "IPv6 address range".